fleetdm/fleet/docs/Contributing/fleetctl-apply.md

 Continued edits and applications to this file will update the queries.

-If you want to change the name of a query, you must first create a new query with the new name and then delete the query with the old name.
+If you want to change the name of a query, you must first create a new query with the new name and then delete the query with the old name via the UI or API.

 ## Labels